Top Gun (1955 film): Production

 Female lead Karin Booth was married to the grandson of Allan Pinkerton—founder of the world-famous Pinkerton Detective Agency—and producer Edward Small announced plans to star her as a female Pinkerton detective, but no film seems to have resulted.

+Based on the short story The Fastest Gun by Steve Fisher, the film was remade as Noose for a Gunman and The Quick Gun.